Senior Advisor (Water)

 - Using integrated approaches and applying systems thinking.

-- Delivering Capacity Building materials or other relevant processes
+- Delivering Capacity Building curriculum or other processes for field teams

 - Willingness and ability to travel frequently to Mercy Corps project sites and field locations, including traveling to insecure environments, is required.